appcues/appcues-flutter-plugin/docs/URLSchemeConfiguring.md

 ## Handle the Custom URL Scheme

 URLs need to be received and handled somewhere in your Flutter application.
 For example, if using [uni_links](https://pub.dev/packages/uni_links), you may have a listener  on `uriLinkStream`.
-When a new `Uri` is encountered, pass it along to the `AppcuesFlutter.didHandleURL` function.
+When a new `Uri` is encountered, pass it along to the `Appcues.didHandleURL` function.
 If the Appcues SDK recognized and processed the link, the return value is `true`.

 If the link is not an Appcues custom scheme link, pass the link on to any other normal link handling code in your application.
 In this example, a Router widget is being used.
 The new link `.path` value is then sent to our `RouteInformationParser` implementation.
 The parsed route can then be used to update the `RouteState` in the application.